Security & Threat Model

 • File integrity drift detection against the signed release baseline

-5. Release & verification
+5. Public verification surface

 6. Residual risk